Leni Riefenstahl: Propaganda films

 Hitler invited Riefenstahl to film the 1936 Summer Olympics scheduled to be held in Berlin, a film which Riefenstahl said had been commissioned by the International Olympic Committee.
 She visited Greece to take footage of the route of the inaugural torch relay and the games' original site at Olympia, where she was aided by Greek photographer Nelly's.
 This material became Olympia, a hugely successful film which has since been widely noted for its technical and aesthetic achievements.
 Olympia was secretly funded by the Nazis.
 She was one of the first filmmakers to use tracking shots in a documentary, placing a camera on rails to follow the athletes' movement.
 The film is also noted for its slow motion shots.
 Riefenstahl played with the idea of slow motion, underwater diving shots, extremely high and low shooting angles, panoramic aerial shots, and tracking system shots for allowing fast action.
+Riefenstahl also "reversed the film to make the divers turn backwards, holding them in the air as if to defy the laws of gravity".
 Many of these shots were relatively unheard of at the time, but Riefenstahl's use and augmentation of them set a standard, and is the reason they are still used to this day.
 Riefenstahl's work on Olympia has been cited as a major influence in modern sports photography.
 Riefenstahl filmed competitors of all races, including African-American Jesse Owens in what later became famous footage.

 Olympia premiered for Hitler's 49th birthday in 1938.
 Its international debut led Riefenstahl to embark on an American publicity tour in an attempt to secure commercial release.
 In February 1937, Riefenstahl enthusiastically told a reporter for the Detroit News, "To me, Hitler is the greatest man who ever lived.
-He truly is without fault, so simple and at the same time possessed of masculine strength".
+He truly is without fault, so simple and at the same time possessed of masculine strength."
+On 31 August 1938, Olympia won the Mussolini cup at the Venice Film Festival as "Best foreign film".
 She arrived in New York City on 4 November 1938, five days before Kristallnacht (the "Night of the Broken Glass").
 When news of the event reached the United States, Riefenstahl publicly defended Hitler.
 On 18 November, she was received by Henry Ford in Detroit.
 Olympia was shown at the Chicago Engineers Club two days later.
 Avery Brundage, President of the International Olympic Committee, praised the film and held Riefenstahl in the highest regard.
 She negotiated with Louis B. Mayer, and on 8 December, Walt Disney brought her on a three-hour tour showing her the ongoing production of Fantasia.